kwstannard/makery/README.md

 ### ActiveRecord and Sequel

 Makery operates independently of ActiveRecord or any ORM.
-For now you could do one of the following.
+You could do one of the following.

 ```ruby